julfabre/ezdocker-stack/Readme.md

         This will help with avoiding filesystem permissions later on with the web server container mount points.
         To find out the id of the current user/group on the host machine, execute the `id` command.

-    * The MySQL settings are already configured in the eZ Publish environment and on first run an empty database will be created ready for you to import the required data as outlined in the setup instructions in the eZPublish repository.
+    * The MySQL settings are already configured in the Drupal 8 environment and on first run an empty database will be created ready for you to import the required data.

     The `docker-compose.config.sh` file contains your project specific settings.
 It will be generated on first launch but feel free to edit them manually if you need to.